 Cllr Ric Metcalfe, Leader of City of Lincoln Council has expressed extreme disappointment at the situation created entirely by the actions of the county council.
 Ric said: “Lincolnshire County Council has looked after our art and artefacts without charge since 1974.
 Their decision to return all our material – which amounts to almost 30,000 individual pieces – after so long shows a contempt for the city’s rich heritage.

 “Unsurprisingly, the city council has no specialist facility of its own in which to store the material and so has been forced to identify another provider.
-Nottingham City Council staff come with a national profile and reputation for high quality heritage services and they will now take a lead on behalf of the city council in overseeing the complex process which will ultimately see the transfer of all art and artefacts to them in October 2021.
+Lincoln City Council staff come with a national profile and reputation for high quality heritage services and they will now take a lead on behalf of the city council in overseeing the complex process which will ultimately see the transfer of all art and artefacts to them in October 2021.

 “The opportunities this new partnership presents are significant and could well lead to many of our pieces forming travelling exhibitions which could see the Lincoln’s heritage advertised across the country.